 The event attracted interest from over 350 Australian and international attendees, including undergraduate students across all year levels and current Honours and Masters researchers looking for PhD projects.
-It was also wholly interactive with participants able to take part in Q&A sessions and chat to current research students in virtual break out rooms.
+It was also wholly interactive with participants able to take part in Q&A sessions and chat with current research students in virtual break-out rooms.

 Fellow co-organiser Brandon Richards, a Florey Masters student shared his highlight from the event.

 “The pinnacle was hearing from all the institute student reps about the variety of exciting research being conducted at the Melbourne Biomedical Precinct.
 From brain research to infectious disease to cancer to paediatrics, this event showcased the brilliant research minds of Melbourne,” he said.

 Kevin and Brandon are both committee members of SOFI (Students of The Florey) postgraduate group, which aims to enhance the academic, social and professional lives of Florey students.